-Teachers, counselors, school administrators, and school nurses have a mandatory duty to report child abuse and may be found guilty of a misdemeanor if they knowingly fail to make an immediate report by telephone or other method to the proper authorities.
+Bus drivers, food service, paraprofessionals, secretaries, teachers, counselors, school administrators - All education employees have a mandatory duty to report child abuse and may be found guilty of a misdemeanor if they knowingly fail to make an immediate report by telephone or other method to the proper authorities.
 Check your school district policy on child abuse reporting.
 If you are not absolutely sure what the policy requires of you, get your questions answered right away.